caolan/async/README.md

 * `arr` - An array to iterate over.
 * `iterator(item, callback)` - A truth test to apply to each item in the array in parallel.
-The iterator is passed a callback(truthValue) which must be called with a  boolean argument once it has completed.
+The iterator is passed a `callback(truthValue)` which must be called with a  boolean argument once it has completed.
 * `callback(result)` - A callback which is called after all the `iterator` functions have finished.
 Result will be either `true` or `false` depending on the values of the async tests.

+ **Note: the callbacks do not take an error as their first argument.**

 __Example__